lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 ### CPU

 There's a [Raspberry Pi 4 2GB](https://amzn.to/3om7gYV) lying around I had bought to build another RetroPie box with. $45, at at the time at least.
-It would plug right into the display, and with an emulator, could paint a smile on the screen and load all the my old Mac applications.
+It would plug right into the display, and with an emulator like [Basilisk II](https://basilisk.cebix.net/), could paint a smile on the screen and load all my old Mac applications.

 Perfect.